Key Takeaways:

 - Remove carefully – they’ll be hot

-- Keep wrapped until ready to use
+- Keep wrapped until ready to use to prevent drying

 - Set Up Assembly Station: